29 January 2020

 Drinking alcohol during pregnancy leads to poorer cognitive functioning in children, according to the most comprehensive review on the issue to date.
 The University of Bristol research published on 29 January in the International Journal of Epidemiology, reviewed 23 published studies on the topic and found evidence that drinking in pregnancy could also lead to lower birth weight.
 The findings reinforce the UK Chief Medical Officers’ guidelines, as featured in the #Drymester campaign, which is that abstaining from alcohol in all trimesters is the safest approach.

-To study the effects of drinking alcohol during pregnancy, the researchers funded by the National Institute for Health Research (NIHR) and the Medical Research Council (MRC) combined results from very different study designs for the first time.
+To study the effects of drinking alcohol during pregnancy, the researchers funded by the National Institute for Health and Care Research (NIHR) and the Medical Research Council (MRC) combined results from very different study designs for the first time.
 Methods included traditional studies such as randomised controlled trials, alongside alternative strategies such as comparing children in the same families whose mothers cut down or increased their alcohol use between pregnancies, and a genetic marker-based approach, ‘Mendelian randomization’.

 Previously, research on this topic has been through ‘observational’ studies, where participants are already exposed to a risk factor and researchers do not try to change who is or isn’t exposed.
 However, there are limitations with this type of study: it can be impossible to unpick what is caused by alcohol, and what is caused by other factors.
 These factors could include a woman’s education or family environment, as well as genetic predisposition, which can affect her child’s development and cognition in the long-term.